giscan/geonode_custom_docs/additionnal_app.md

 # Change default theme

    The first thing we need to do is to copy Zinnia's `base.html` template into our own project so we can modify it.
-When you installed Zinnia, templates were installed to `/var/lib/geonode/lib/python2.7/site-packages/zinnia/templates/zinnia/`.
+When you installed Zinnia, templates were installed to `/usr/local/lib/python2.7/site-packages/zinnia/templates/zinnia/` in django images.
 You can copy the base template by executing the following commands:

-       $ mkdir <my_geonode>/templates/zinnia
+       $ mkdir -p <my_geonode>/templates/zinnia
-       $ cp /var/lib/geonode/lib/python2.7/site-packages/zinnia/templates/zinnia/base.html <my_geonode>/templates/zinnia/
+       $ docker-compose exec django cp /usr/local/lib/python2.7/site-packages/zinnia/templates/zinnia/base.html /spcgeonode/<my_geonode>/templates/zinnia/

-   Then you need to edit this file and change the topmost line to read as below such that this template extends from our projects :file:`site_base.html` rather than the zinnia :file:`skeleton.html`:
+   Then you need to edit this file and change the topmost line to read as below such that this template extends from our projects `site_base.html` rather than the zinnia `skeleton.html`:

        {% extends "site_base.html" %}